How can I find out when new guidelines are released?

 How soon after the "Earliest Beginning Date for Arts Endowment Period of Performance" for my deadline does my project have to begin?

 The Arts Endowment's support can start any time on or after that date.

 Can my project start before this date?

 No project activities for which you're requesting support can take place before this date.
-Plan your project so that it does not need an earlier starting date; or ask the Arts Endowment to assist a portion of your project that will take place after the "Earliest Beginning Date for Arts Endowment Period of Support."
-If project costs that are incurred before the "Earliest Beginning Date for Arts Endowment Period of Support" are included in your Project Budget, they will be removed.
+Plan your project so that it does not need an earlier starting date; or ask the Arts Endowment to assist a portion of your project that will take place after the "Earliest Beginning Date for Arts Endowment Period of Performance."
+If project costs that are incurred before the "Earliest Beginning Date for Arts Endowment Period of Performance" are included in your Project Budget, they will be removed.

 How long can my project last?
 May I apply for another project during this period?